worldline/angular-training/docs/src/services/README.md

 In a Single Page Application (SPA), communication with the server is done via asynchronous HTTP requests (AJAX) or more specialized protocols such as WebSocket.
 We will see how to make these network requests from an Angular application.

 Angular provides a module, the `HttpClientModule`, to make HTTP calls.
 The module provides an injectable service, the `HttpClient`, to make GET, POST, PATCH, DELETE and PUT requests.
-To inject the `HttpClient` in a service, first add the `HttpClientModule` to the `AppModule`'s `imports` array.
+To inject the `HttpClient` in a service, first add the `HttpClientModule` to the providers array of the app in the `app.config.ts` file by passing it the `provideHttpClient()` function.

 Here are a few examples: